 Tip # 5 Read manufacturers instructions on the paint cans.
 Information is key to successful painting results

 Bonus Tip Use Vaseline around the door or window frame to prevent the paint from sticking and avoid peeling paint

 Before getting started on painting any exterior doors or windows make sure you start with plenty of time, and ensure the area has the good ventilation.
 Starting early in the day will give ample hours to pass for the paint to dry before evening sets in.

 Recommended drying times for interior painting is at least 2 to 3 hours and for exterior painting it should be at least 6 to 8 hours for optimal time to lapse before you close the doors or windows and avoid any paint problems.

 Experienced painters will sometimes use petroleum jelly a.k.a. vaseline around the frame or weather-strip where the door meets the frame or jamb to help prevent the problem of paint sticking.
 If homeowners need to close the door and windows before the paint is completely dry, another tip is to place wax paper in-between the door frame and the door to prevent the paint from transferring.
 This will also allow the homeowner to close and lock their door at night.

 Planning ahead will help prevent the headache of paint sticking or peeling from happening.
 Follow the paint manufacturer’s instructions regarding application and drying time.

-If this a worry you would rather not call on Ottawa painters to help.
+If this a concern that you would rather not have to deal with for yourself, call on the experts at Ottawa painters to help.